-2. Foundation on bare skin.
+3. Foundation on bare skin.
 Don’t put foundation on your bare skin.
 You must add a moisturizer before you apply foundation.
-Applying it on bare skin, it won’t hold, and it will “suffocate” your skin.
+Applying it on bare skin won’t hold, and it will “suffocate” your skin.
 You don’t want your face to break out the next morning!

 4. Eyebrow Maintenance Too Close to the Wedding Day.
 Don’t wait till the last minute to trip your eyebrows.
 Have them done at least 4 days before the wedding to give them a chance to heal.
-This one doesn’t seem obvious, but when we’re nervous, skin becomes 10 times more sensitive.
+This one doesn’t seem obvious, but when we’re nervous, your skin becomes 10 times more sensitive.
 If you’ve never had breakouts or red bumps after having your eyebrows waxed, you might very well get them now when you are sensitive!

 5. Not Adding Makeup Powder.
-Be sure to apply a good quality translucent powder over your foundation to set your makeup; otherwise, it will look good the first couple of hours, but then will fade away along with the rest of your face!
+Be sure to apply a good quality translucent powder over your foundation to set your makeup.
+If you don’t your makeup will look good the first couple of hours, but then will fade away along with the rest of your face!
 Not something you want on the most important day of your life.

 6. Forgotten Eye Shadow Base.
 You know very well what happens from your experience with everyday makeup: your eye shadows will look good for about 2 hours.
 Afterwards, they collect into the creases or simply fade away!
 Don’t let it happen to you on your wedding day.
 Use eye shadow base before applying shadow.